jon49/child-spaced-repetition/README.md

 echo $user->first_name; // Outputs "Lindsey"
 ```

 Notice how we can instantiate a new User object by passing in the User ID.
-By doing this the Model will perform the nessesary SQL statement to get all the information about User:1.
+By doing this the Model will perform the necessary SQL statement to get all the information about User:1.
 If you used the `database.sql` file to start your database then you'll have a user table already with two users inserted.

-The User Model we created can opperate with no methods to get user information as we just saw.
-However you should add methods to your Models as nessesary for your application.
-Methods inside of Models should serve to perform operations on the Model data.
-For instance if you want to insert, update, or delete records from the database, you should create a Model that represents a database table and create methods to perform those actions inside the Model
+Our Model currently has no methods but is already powerful.
+However you should add methods to your Models as necessary for your application.
+Methods inside of Models should serve to perform operations on the Model's data.
+For instance if you want to insert, update, or delete records from the database, you should create a Model that represents a database table and create methods to perform those actions inside the Model.

 #### Updating